CSA-OCP-GER/unicorn/challenges.istio.5.sm-insights.md

 ## Enable Grafana / Prometheus ##

+> If you have installed Istio with the "DEFAULT" profile, you need to do the following steps.
+Otherwise (profile "DEMO"), Grafana is already installed and ready to use.
+Just move on to **Access Grafana**

 We installed Istio with a Helm chart that already contains all the information/configuration to run Prometheus/Grafana...it just isn't installed by default.
 So we need to adjust the `values.yaml` file to fit our needs.

 Open `values.yaml` under `install/kubernetes/helm/istio` and adjust the following values: